chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr class="even">
 <td><strong>Converge the node</strong></td>
 <td>Chef Infra Client configures the system based on the information that has been collected.
 Each resource is executed in the order identified by the run-list, and then by the order in which each resource is listed in each recipe.
-Each resource in the resource collection is mapped to a provider.
-The provider examines the node, and then does the steps necessary to complete the action.
-And then the next resource is processed.
-Each action configures a specific part of the system.
+Each resource defines an action to run, which configures a specific part of the system.
 This process is also referred to as convergence.
 This is also referred to as the "execution phase".</td>
 </tr>
 <tr class="odd">
 <td><p><strong>Update the node object, process exception and report handlers</strong></p></td>